Sarah Heffron Advisory & Consulting

 These can be the right answer.
 But without diagnosis first, they're more likely to treat the symptoms than the cause.

-Whatever you need: a structured diagnostic, a full operating model redesign, fractional COO or transformation leadership, or an independent review of a transformation already underway, the starting point is a conversation.
+Whatever you need: a structured diagnostic, a full operating model redesign, fractional transformation leadership, or a review of transformation already underway, get in touch.

 Why this work is different